nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 ## Enter your Google Analytics Tracking ID

 For the basic, codeless integration: find your Google Analytics Tracking ID (tid) and enter it into the Branch Dashboard.

+1. To locate your Google Analytics Tracking ID, navigate to https://analytics.google.com and log in.
+1. Click on **Home** in the navigation bar at the top of the page.
+You should see your app(s), with accompanying Tracking ID.
+1. Copy the Tracking ID of whichever app you’re going to use with Branch.
 This is also known as the Property ID, and it is of the form UA-XXXXXX-YY (e.g. UA-000000-01).
-To locate your Google Analytics Tracking ID, navigate to https://analytics.google.com and log in.
-Click on “Home” in the navigation bar at the top of the page.
-You should see your app(s), with accompanying Tracking ID.
-Copy the Tracking ID of whichever app you’re going to use with Branch.
-Here’s an example:

-{% image src="/img/pages/third-party-integrations/google-analytics/tid.png" half center alt='Example Ad' %}
+Here’s an example: {% image src="/img/pages/third-party-integrations/google-analytics/tid.png" half center alt='Example Ad' %}

+## Configure the Branch Dashboard

-On the Branch Dashboard (dashboard.branch.io), navigate to the Webhook Marketplace page.
-Locate Google Analytics and choose “Enable”.
-If you have not yet entered billing information, please do so now.
-After that, enter your Google Analytics Tracking ID.
+1. On the Branch Dashboard (dashboard.branch.io), navigate to the [Integrations page](https://dashboard.branch.io/integrations).
+1. Locate Google Analytics and choose **Enable**.
+  * If you have not yet entered billing information, please do so now.
+1. Enter your Google Analytics Tracking ID and hit **Save**

-{% image src="/img/pages/third-party-integrations/google-analytics/google-analytics-marketplace.png" half center alt='Example Ad' %}
+{% image src="/img/pages/third-party-integrations/google-analytics/enable-google-analytics-integration.png" half center alt='Enable Integration' %}

+{% caution title="Please test your integration!" %}
-Please test your integration.
-Branch is not responsible for inaccurate Tracking IDs.
+Branch is not responsible for inaccurate API keys.
+{% endcaution %}

 ## Set up Google Analytics to use standard hardware or advertising identifiers (recommended)

 Please ensure you're using the Branch iOS SDK 0.12.2 or greater, and Android SDK v1.12.1 or greater.
 If you implemented Branch after May 28th 2016, you are likely already on this version or later.

 In addition to the basic integration, you should add a tiny amount of code to your app.
 This will ensure that Google Analytics uses the correct device-specific identifier for client ID (cid) with the logic Branch uses.
-As a result, the cid’s for SDK and webhook should match up and result in unified user data on the GA Dashboard.
+As a result, the CIDs for SDK and integration should match up and result in unified user data on the GA Dashboard.

 **iOS:**